bminer/node-blade/README.md

 If you replace a parameterized block (described below), you cannot call "render" on that block anymore.

-At this time, you cannot replace a block with a parameterized block.
+At this time, you cannot replace any defined block with a parameterized block.
 The "replace" command will not accept parameters.

 #### Parameterized blocks